 While many people think fish are unable to understand suffering or feel pain, this is hardly the case.

-A study done by associate professor Culum Brown of Macquarie University in Australia, found that fish have good memories, live in highly complex social communities where they learn from one another.
-Brown also found that fish exhibit signs of anxiety and can in fact feel pain.
+A study done by associate professor Culum Brown of Macquarie University in Australia, found that fish have good memories, and live in highly complex social communities where they learn from one another.
+Brown also found that fish exhibit signs of anxiety and can feel pain.